some-earth11/TimeSeriesAnalysis-CityTemperatures/README.md

 The EDA is done using popular python libraries like matplotlib, seaborn and plotly.
 Choropleth map animation has been added to provide a view of all years in a map of the world.
 Another dataset(iso_codes) was imported for visualization in the choropleth map.

-PS: You will have to run the <b>jupyter notebook</b> locally to see the choropleth animation.
+PS: You will have to run the <b>JUPYTER NOTEBOOK</b> locally to see the choropleth animation and make sure you have all the required libraries.

 The Project covers EDA for the entire world and then moves on to a region(Asia) and then to a country(India) and its cities.